Skip to content

 Golden Pints — Lancaster Pub Guide

-There are 17 pubs with beer gardens inside the LA1 postcode — Lancaster city proper.
-These are all of them, grouped by what they're actually good for rather than ranked one to seventeen.
+There are 17 pubs with beer gardens inside the LA1 postcode — Lancaster city proper, from Castle Quarter courtyards and Church Street inns to canal-side terraces, Dalton Square, Market Street and St George's Quay.
+These are all of them, grouped by what they're actually good for rather than ranked one to 17.

 Every one has been visited.
-Garden bearings, features and opening hours come from the full Lancaster beer gardens list, which also powers the live sun tracker.
+Garden bearings, features and opening hours come from the full Lancaster beer gardens list, which also powers the live sun tracker and beer garden sun map.
 Rankings aren't paid for.
 If a pub pays for Premium placement elsewhere on Golden Pints, it gets a visibility boost — never a better slot here.

 Written by Phil Whitby, founder of Golden Pints.
 Based in Lancaster.